Certificate in Hospitality & Event Management Level 5

 Enhance your skills with this highly practical hospitality management course which includes modules in computer literacy, real-life event management, team building and leadership.

-In this comprehensive programme, you will learn key business administration skills to gain an understanding of business compliance requirements in New Zealand.
+This comprehensive programme will prepare you for leadership roles and owning your own business.
+You will learn financial, operational and management skills which are essential for a hospitality business to thrive.
 We start with an introduction to New Zealand's legal framework and go on to modules on basic accounting, how to cost out and budget menus and wine and beverage lists.
 You will develop a keen understanding of hospitality business costs.

 Human Resource Management and Employment law form an important part of programme including understanding recent compliance changes, how interview, select, train and appraise new staff members.
 You will have the experience of planning and organising team rosters for a busy bar and restaurant.
 A module on hospitality leadership will include how to create effective, high-performing teams in a busy and dynamic environment.